mems/calepin/Operating Systems/macOS/macOS.md

 - [Spotlight tips](http://www.thexlab.com/faqs/stopspotlightindex.html)
 - [osx - Is there a way to show Spotlight indexing status/progress in Yosemite? - Ask Different](http://apple.stackexchange.com/questions/155479/is-there-a-way-to-show-spotlight-indexing-status-progress-in-yosemite)

+## Printer & scanner

+Most post 2013 printers implement [IPP Everywhere](https://www.pwg.org/ipp/everywhere.html).
+AirPrint is based on IPP

+- [VueScan Scanner Software for Windows, macOS Catalina and Linux](https://www.hamrick.com/) - scanner application support old scanners
+- [Printer and scanner drivers for Mac - Apple Support](https://support.apple.com/en-us/HT201465) - list of old devices that don't implement IPP that macOS can auto install required drivers

-## Print on Windows shared printer
+### Print on Windows shared printer

 Will ask username / password for shared printer, use Windows auth credentials or `guest` for the **username and password**.
 If not asked, delete the entry of password in keychain app